maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/12 - Build and Configure - Remote Network Sensor.md

 ## 12.2 - Hedgehog Linux Installation

-1. In vSphere, verify that the Hedgehog Linux ISO is mounted to the desired virtual machine's CD/DVD drive, and configured to connect at Power-on.
+1. **In vSphere, verify that the Hedgehog Linux ISO is mounted to the desired virtual machine's CD/DVD drive, and configured to connect at Power-on.
 Right click on the VM, select Power -\> Power On.
-You'll see a green arrow on the VM icon to show that it's running.
+You'll see a green arrow on the VM icon to show that it's running.**
-2. Take note of the MAC address of the interface to be used for network monitoring.
-Use the information from Section 7.1 (OPNsense Installation), step 2 for guidance on how to do this.
+2. **Take note of the MAC address of the interface to be used for network monitoring.
+Use the information from Section 7.1 (OPNsense Installation), step 2 for guidance on how to do this.**
-3. Click the VM's icon.
+3. **Click the VM's icon.
 On the next page, click the miniature console window to expand the console of the VM.
-Clicking within the window that appears will change focus to the VM.
+Clicking within the window that appears will change focus to the VM.**
-4. At the initial Hedgehog Linux splash screen, select the "Install Hedgehog Linux" option.
+4. **At the initial Hedgehog Linux splash screen, select the "Install Hedgehog Linux" option.**
 ![](RackMultipart20231221-1-5l8g4e_html_75494683ffeda150.png)
-5. On the next screen, choose "Virtual Machine Single Partition Quick Install."
+5. **On the next screen, choose "Virtual Machine Single Partition Quick Install."**
 ![](RackMultipart20231221-1-5l8g4e_html_b61b40b6cfd1133b.png)
-6. The Hedgehog Linux setup is designed to ask very few questions to the user.
+6. **The Hedgehog Linux setup is designed to ask very few questions to the user.
 The first input screen will be for the root password.
-Enter a secure password, and then confirm it on the next screen.
+Enter a secure password, and then confirm it on the next screen.**
 ![](RackMultipart20231221-1-5l8g4e_html_45130c31dae57f15.png)
-7. The following input screen will ask for a new user password.
+7. **The following input screen will ask for a new user password.
 This will be the password for the service account that will run the sensor services.
-Enter a secure password, and then confirm it on the next screen.
+Enter a secure password, and then confirm it on the next screen.**
 ![](RackMultipart20231221-1-5l8g4e_html_178260885e64f204.png)
-8. After a few minutes of installation, you will be prompted with a few questions (suggested answers in brackets):
+**8. After a few minutes of installation, you will be prompted with a few questions (suggested answers in brackets):**

-1. Disable IPv6?
-[Yes]
+    **1. Disable IPv6?
+[Yes]**
-2. Automatically login to the GUI session?
+2. **Automatically login to the GUI session?
 [Yes]
-3. Should the GUI session be locked due to inactivity [No]
+3. **Should the GUI session be locked due to inactivity [No]
-4. Display the Standard Mandatory DoD Notice and Consent Banner?
+4. **Display the Standard Mandatory DoD Notice and Consent Banner?
 [No]
-9. Allow SSH password authentication?
+9. **Allow SSH password authentication?
 [Yes]

 ## 12.3 - Sensor Configuration

 ### 12.3.1 - CONFIGURE: Hostname and Interface